We have broad and deep expertise

 The FF EV fleet consist of 10 e-nv 200 Nissan electric vans.
 They are powered by 10 Magnum Cap 10 kW bi-directional charging stations and aggregated by Nuvve’s GIVe platform.

-The solution bid on Frequency Containment Reserves service to the Danish TSO – Energinet on current market conditions without any subsidies.
+The solution bid on Frequency Containment Reserves service to the Danish TSO – Energinet on current market conditions without any government subsidies.

 INVENT – Intelligent Electric Vehicle Integration